JuliaRobotics/Caesar.jl/docs/src/index.md

 [![source](https://img.shields.io/badge/source-code-yellow.svg)](https://github.com/JuliaRobotics/Caesar.jl)

-[WhereWhen.ai's NavAbility products and services](https://www.wherewhen.ai) continues to develop the Caesar.jl suite of open-source libraries.
-Please reach out for any additional information (info@navability.io), or using the community links provided below.
+[WhereWhen.ai's NavAbility products and services](https://www.wherewhen.ai) continue to develop the Caesar.jl suite of open-source libraries.
+Please reach out for any additional information (info@wherewhen.ai), or using the community links provided below.

 Various mapping and localization solutions are possible both for commercial and R&D.  We recommend taking a look at:
 - The human-to-machine friendly [NavAbility App](https://app.navability.io/home/) interaction; and